zolbayars/asuu.me/README.md

 #### v1.0
 * Basic Q&A for anonymous, and signed in users
-* Show list of questions on the homepage
+* Show list of questions on the homepage -> OK
 * Question detail page
   * Upvote, Downvote the question
   * Writing an answer